 You’ll walk down and to the left, following signs for the Long Island Rail Road.
 Once you enter the central train station you want to look for the monitors that will tell you what track you need to go to for a Penn Station train.
 Note, the trains aren’t always on time so if you see a train showing on the board there’s a chance you can still make it.

-Exiting the LIRR at Penn Station to Times Square
+Exiting the LIRR at Penn Station (JFK to Times Square)

-Once you exit the train, you’ll want to look for the 7th or 8th Avenue exits and follow signs depending on which of those is closest to your hotel/destination.
+When you get off the train, look for the 7th or 8th Avenue exits and follow signs depending on which of those is closest to your hotel/destination.
 Penn Station sits between 31st and 33rd Streets and 7th and 8th Avenues.
-Times Square is around 47th and 7th Ave, so if you’re heading there exit at the 7th Avenue exit and work your way uptown.
+Times Square is around 47th and 7th Ave, so if you’re heading there, exit at the 7th Avenue exit and work your way uptown.

 Please keep in mind that NYC sidewalks can be crowded and bumpy so allow some time and patience if you’re pulling a roller bag along with you.
-You can also take an uber or taxi from Penn Station to your hotel.
+You can also take an Uber or taxi from Penn Station to your hotel.
+Catching Ubers in NYC can be tricky as drivers can have a tough time finding places to stop in order to pick you up.

 Now you’re ready to explore NYC!
 Check out these 31 ideas for things to do in NYC with kids.